manojxshrestha/c-programming/README.md

 ```

 **These programs demonstrate basic file I/O operations such as opening, reading, writing, appending, and closing files, as well as performing operations like counting lines and copying contents between files.**

+# In conclusion

+**This project has covered 50 essential C programming exercises, starting from basic concepts and progressing to more advanced topics.
+Keep coding and exploring!!**